 Conflicts of interest between asset managers and their customers: Identifying and mitigating the risks is a ‘Dear CEO’ publication in which the FSA summarises the output of a thematic review undertaken between June 2011 and February 2012.
-The review was … Continue reading
+The review was initiated after reports from supervisors suggested that the standards and practices of asset managers had suffered some relaxation from what FSA considers to be well-established market norms.
+Continue reading

 Key recommendations by the Rapporteur on the investor protection elements of the proposed MiFID II Directive, contain some potentially significant concessions for firms.
 However, the recommendations are at odds with the UK’s Retail Distribution Review (RDR) rules.
 If the Rapporteur’s position prevails, this is likely to fashion an even greater unlevel playing field across the EU.
 It remains to be seen whether the recommendations will follow through into the final report, or indeed how influential the report will ultimately be.
 However, it is unlikely to allay existing concerns about the competitiveness of UK firms operating in Europe.
 Continue reading